vaharoni/trusted-sandbox/README.md

 ```

 ### Step 2
-Install the latest version of Docker. **Do not** install from your distro pacakge management system, as the docker
+Install Docker, Server version >= 1.2.0.
+Note that at the time of writing some distro package management systems have
-version is old and does not support what Trusted Sandbox needs.
-Refer to the Docker documentation to see how to install
+an earlier version.
+Refer to the Docker documentation to see how to install the latest Docker on your environment.

-Docker on your environment.
+Note that on a Linux server the docker daemon runs as root, and the root user owns the socket used to connect to the

-Note that on a Linux server the docker daemon runs as root and owns the socket used to connect to it.
+daemon.
+In order to avoid the need to run your application with sudo privileges, add the application user to the
-To give your app user access to that socket you will need to add the user to the docker group.
+`docker` group (keep `${USER}` for the connected user or change to suit your needs):
 ```
 $ sudo gpasswd -a ${USER} docker
 $ sudo service docker.io restart
 ```
-then reconnect to your shell session and try the following (without sudo command):
+then reconnect to your shell session and try the following (without sudo):
 ```
 $ docker images
 ```